ajaspe/ajaspe.github.io/_publications/2024-CAG-synth_stereo_pano.md

 ## Realtime results

-Here you can find some of the examples resulting from the paper: \"[Deep synthesis and exploration of omnidirectional stereoscopic environments from a single surround-view panoramic image](https://albertojaspe.net/publications/2024-CAG-synth_stereo_pano.html)\", which improves the quality of [our previous one](https://albertojaspe.net/publications/2023-Web3D-panoverse.html) by far.
+Here you can find some of the examples resulting from the paper: \"[Deep synthesis and exploration of omnidirectional stereoscopic environments from a single surround-view panoramic image](https://albertojaspe.net/publications/2024-CAG-synth_stereo_pano.html)\", which significatively improves the quality of [our previous one](https://albertojaspe.net/publications/2023-Web3D-panoverse.html).
 We show how to create and explore an stereoscopic environment from a single image (monoscopic) 360 indoor panorama.

 You need a [WebXR](https://immersiveweb.dev)-enabled browser and any VR device.